AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 1.2-Hydrological Extremes.md

 - Precipitation is assumed to be discharged directly.
 With snow, a low rainfall intensity or an unsaturated soil with high infiltration capacity, this is not the case.
 That is why this method is mostly used for urban areas and polders with high groundwater tables and clay or peat soils
 - The DDF method is an event-based method, in which you evaluate if an area is able to discharge the rain from one event.
 Initial wetness factors are not taken into account, which means that if the groundwater and surface water levels before the event are high because the the water from an earlier storm has not been discharged yet, a rainfall event with a lower return period can cause floods, because the storage capacity is smaller.
 - In reality, the distribution of rainfall over time will never follow the shape of the DDF curve.
 For example, it is possible that in the first hour the event has a return period of one month, in the second 20 years, etc., which together leads to a 24 hour rainfall sum with a return period of one year
-- For large areas, the areal reduction factors for DDF curves shouls be applied to avoid overestimation of the necessary discharge or storage capacity.
+- For large areas, the areal reduction factors for DDF curves should be applied to avoid overestimation of the necessary discharge or storage capacity.

 Even given these drawbacks, the DDF method is much used in practice, because it is an easy way to obtain a first estimate of the necessary discharge or storage capacity without having to set up and run a more complex hydrological model.